buddhist-uni/buddhist-uni.github.io/_content/canon/an3.128.md

 ---

 > Monk, don’t be bitter.
 If you’re bitter, corrupted by putrefaction, flies will, without a doubt, plague and infest you.

+The Buddha helps a monk in distress by teaching of “bitterness”, “rotting flesh”, and “insects”.